 Stephanie provides individualized coaching services to help clients clarify the most effective nutritional means to meet their healthcare goals and facilitate their ability to navigate the healthcare system.

 Stephanie firmly believes that the path forward to stem our modern chronic disease crisis starts by changing our local food environment.
 Stephanie serves on the Board of Arkansas Local Food Network which is dedicated to promoting a resilient local food system connecting Arkansas farmers with customers to provide healthful local produce during a time in which our global supply chain is demonstrating more and more precarity.

-She collaborates with local cooks, chefs, farmers and restaurants to make Whole Food Plant Based No Oil prepared foods available through a variety of options: pre-made meals for pick up or home delivery, items offered through local farmers' markets, WFPB items sold at local retail establishments, and menu offerings available through restaurants.
+She collaborates with local cooks, chefs, farmers and restaurants to make Whole Food Plant Based No Oil prepared foods available through a variety of options: items offered through local farmers' markets, WFPB items sold at local retail establishments, and menu offerings available through restaurants.
 She offers social media support to highlight "legit" WFPBNO local food offerings.
-Stephanie also facilitates a monthly "Food is Medicine" Plant-Based support group and also a periodical Plant Based Book Club that is open to the public.
+Stephanie also facilitates a monthly "Food is Medicine" Plant-Based support group and also a periodic Plant Based Book Club that is open to the public.

 Stephanie resides in rural Scott, Arkansas on 15 acres with her husband, 2-3 boys (one is in college), and a Great Pyrenees named Scout.
 In their "spare" time, they maintain a pecan orchard, a microgreens farm, and an AirBnB on their property.